Buying health insurance is now a must-have. But before you take out one, be sure to review your chosen company first.

 Singaporean life expectancy reaches 81 years old for males and 86 for females.

 What does this mean?

-Consider these following questions.
+Consider the following questions.

-Health insurance plans have different purposes:
+Buying health insurance plans have different purposes:

 Health Insurance will not cover the whole cost of your health care.
 You will have to pay an initial amount since they usually require the holder to pay around 10% of the bill.
 This initial amount is called “deductible.”